bengukalo/bengukalo/content/post/paper_review/index.md

 &nbsp;

-As seen above, a large portion of fusiform gyrus lies outside of the range for TMS applications.
+As seen above, a large portion of fusiform gyrus lies outside of the range (6cm) for TMS applications.
 In this case researchers cannot make a reliable causal inference without resorting to a single case lesion study.
-However, both TMS and lesion studies come with some shared (precision) and some unique (brain re-organisation and statistical power) disadvantages, and some problems are unlikely to be solved any time soon (inability to inspect a region isolated from its connections with other areas).
+However, both TMS and lesion studies come with some shared (precision) and some unique (brain re-organisation and statistical power) disadvantages, and some problems of the neuropsychological methods are unlikely to be solved any time soon (inability to inspect a region isolated from its connections with other areas).
 But that's a whole nother story.

 &nbsp;

 ### Temporal Resolution Problem

+It is well-known that fMRI comes with a great spatial resolution while it has a quite low temporal resolution and that the electroencephalography (EEG) possesses a reversed pattern.

 *****